sebin-vincent/Spring-Data-JPA_Reference/README.md

 # Spring-Data-JPA_Reference

-This project can be use as reference for JPA relations mapping and best practices.
+This project can be used as a reference for JPA relations mapping and best practices.
 The project contains detailed example for following scenarios

 1. OneToOne <br />